kaushik-parida/kaushik-parida/README.md

 ---

 ### 🌟 About Me
-- ⚙️ Backend-focused developer building real-world applications during training
+- ⚙️ Actively learning and applying concepts to build real-world systems across backend, APIs, and full-stack development
-- 🚀 Currently working on scalable systems, APIs, and full-stack integrations
+- 🚀 Working on scalable systems, integrations, and practical implementation of concepts
-- 💬 Open to collaboration, learning, and impactful opportunities
+- 📈 Focused on improving through consistent development and hands-on practice

 ---